datatrail-jhu/01_chromebookintro/manuscript/03_filestorage.md

 ![Delete](images/03_file_storage/03_gettingstarted_file_storage-8.png)

 You can also move files from your local Downloads folder to the cloud by dragging a file and dropping it into 'Google Drive' along the left-hand side of the window.
 This will place a copy of the file onto your Google Drive in the cloud.
 However, the local copy on your Chromebook will still be there.
-You'll still have to go and delete the copy from your Downloads folder before the space on your Chromebook is freed up.
+You'll still have to go and delete the copy from your Downloads folder before the space on your Chromebook is freed up

+Generally you will want to do this often because you will quickly run out of local storage space on your Chromebook if you don't upload the files frequently to Google Drive or Dropbox.

 ### Slides and Video